Joint and Concurrent Degrees

 Because of the blend of professional and social-science programs at Maxwell, many students who initially enroll in a professional degree decide to continue on for a doctorate in one of the social sciences—combining, for example, an MPA with a PhD in geography.
 The Maxwell School encourages the pursuit of concurrent degrees and makes it convenient.
 A student can earn two degrees for about 80 percent of the credits needed for the two separately.

 Recently, Maxwell has entered into academic partnerships with other schools to create cross-disciplinary master’s programs focused on fields and careers that draw from both disciplines.
 These include:

-- The Master’s in Public Diplomacy, which combines curricula from Maxwell’s international relations program with that of SU’s Newhouse School of Public Communications to create a degree for professionals who craft messages and communicate on behalf of internationally active organizations—not just governments, but nonprofits, NGOs, and businesses, as well.
+- The Master of Science in Public Relations and Master of Arts in International Relations, which combines curricula from Maxwell’s international relations program with that of SU’s Newhouse School of Public Communications to create a degree for professionals who craft messages and communicate on behalf of internationally active organizations—not just governments, but nonprofits, NGOs, and businesses, as well.

 - The Master’s in Documentary Film and History, a joint program of SU’s Newhouse School and Maxwell’s history department, intended for both historians and filmmakers interested in the medium’s proven potential to change society.

 - The Master’s in Public Health, a professional degree offered in conjunction with nearby Upstate Medical University, a teaching hospital of the State University of New York system.

 Additionally, Maxwell’s Executive Education program administers a 12-credit certificate program in health services management and policy, in association with SU’s Whitman School of Management.